apollographql/community/source/code-of-conduct.md

     We do not tolerate harassment or exclusionary behavior.
 This includes, but is not limited to:
   - Violent threats or language directed against another person.
   - Discriminatory jokes and language.
-  - Posting sexually explicit or violent material.
+  - Posting sexually explicit or sexualized content.
+  - Posting content depicting or encouraging violence.
   - Posting (or threatening to post) other people's personally identifying information ("doxing").
   - Personal insults, especially those using racist or sexist terms.
   - Unwelcome sexual attention.